rs/zkfarmer/README.md

     mysql/
       replication_delay

-The `zkfarmer join` command transformed it to the following JSON object and stored it into `/services/db/1.2.3.4`:
+The `zkfarmer join` command transformed it to the following JSON object and stored it the `/services/db/1.2.3.4` znode:

     {
       "hostname": "db-01.example.com",